Asus new ZenFone 4 and ZenFone 4 Pro come packing dual-cameras

 - Dual-SIM

-Looks wise, both phones lack the antenna bands usually seen on competitors, but this isn't new -- the older ZenFone 3 ($260.99 at Amazon Marketplace) sported this design feature.
+Looks wise, both phones lack the antenna bands usually seen on competitors, but this isn't new -- the older ZenFone 3 sported this design feature.
 If anything, based on the pictures, the new ZenFone 4 and ZenFone 4 Pro look like iPhones with Samsung's Home button.

 Check the table below for a breakdown of the different models.